christianalfoni/reactx/docs/03_creating_state.md

 };
 ```

 This patterns is very useful as the complexity of your state increases.
 Think about everything before the `return` as the `constructor` of a class, and everything after as the `methods` of a class.
-But there is no need for `this` references our binding methods to `this`, it is all within the closure.
+But unlike a class there is no `this` reference, you just point directly to variables and functions you want to use.

 ## Nesting and composing state